netoptimizer/prototype-kernel/kernel/Documentation/blogposts/xdp25_eval_generic_xdp_tx.rst

 Eval Generic netstack XDP patch
 ===============================
 :Authors: Jesper Dangaard Brouer
-:Version: 1.0.0
+:Version: 1.0.1
 :Date: 2017-04-24 Mon
+:Updated: 2017-06-08

-Given XDP works at the driver level, developing and testing XDP programs requires access to specific NIC hardware.
-(XDP support have been added to KVM via the virtio_net driver, but unfortunately it is a hassle to configure (given it requires disabling specific options, which are default enabled)).
+Given XDP works at the driver level, developing and testing XDP programs requires access to specific NIC hardware... but this is about to change in kernel v4.12.

+ **UPDATE (2017-06-08)**: The mentioned/evaluated patches have been accepted_ and will appear in kernel release v4.12

 To ease developing and testing XDP programs, a generic netstack-XDP patch proposal (`PATCH V3`_ and `PATCH V4`_) have been posted.
 This